johausmann/JDE/README.md

-# 🖥️ JDE – Jo's Desktop Environment
+# 🖥️ 🐧 JDE – Jo's Desktop Environment

 JDE is a minimalist desktop environment setup for **Arch Linux**, built around **spectrwm** and **polybar**.
-The goal is a reproducible, lightweight, and maintainable system using modular shell setup scripts and clean dotfile management via **GNU stow**.
+The goal is a reproducible, lightweight, and maintainable system using modular shell  scripts and clean dotfile management via **GNU stow**.
+This collection of scripts is intended to recreate my personal desktop setup on new machines.

 ---

 ## ✨ Features

-- 🪟 **Window Manager**: spectrwm – A minimal and efficient tiling window manager
+- **Window Manager**: spectrwm – A minimal and efficient tiling window manager
-- 📊 **Status Bar**: polybar – A highly customizable status bar
+- **Status Bar**: polybar – A highly customizable status bar
-- 📁 **Dotfiles Management**: GNU stow for easy and transparent configuration management
+- **Dotfiles Management**: GNU stow for easy and transparent configuration management
-- 🌫️ **Compositor**: picom for transparency and visual effects
+- **Compositor**: picom for transparency and visual effects
-- 🖥️ **Terminal**: alacritty as the default terminal emulator
+- **Terminal**: alacritty as the default terminal emulator
-- 🚀 **Application Launcher**: rofi for fast application launching
+- **Application Launcher**: rofi for fast application launching

 ---

 ## 📋 Requirements

-- 🐧 A minimal Arch Linux installation
+- A minimal Arch Linux installation
-- 🌐 Internet connection for package installation
+- Internet connection for package installation
-- ⌨️ Basic familiarity with terminal usage
+- Basic familiarity with terminal usage

 ---